 Blog: Here is a blog from the beginnings of the project.

 Dangal, S., H. Tian, C. Lu, S. Pan, N. Pederson, and A. Hessl.
-Accepted.
+2016.
 Synergistic effects of climate change and grazing on net primary production in the grasslands of Mongolia.
-Ecosphere.
+Ecosphere doi:.
+(Open access).